Our vision and values

 University Halls surround our building make it very easy for UK and International students to walk through our doors.
 In partnership with the University Christian Union and Friends International we seek to give students the opportunity to hear and respond to the good news of Jesus.

-Our desire to serve the many communities within our town led us to plant Rylands Community Church in Beeston Rylands area five years ago, where a number of our members live.
+Our desire to serve the many communities within our town led us to plant Rylands Community Church in Beeston Rylands area nine years ago, where a number of our members live.
 We anticipate this being the first of several church plants in the years ahead as we seek to bring the good news of Jesus to those around us.

 We work alongside other like-minded churches in our city through the Midlands Gospel Partnership, and with Christian organisations such as Crossteach and TLG who work in local schools.